Core-5 Assembly Video

-Important Tips to Avoid Problems:
+Important Tips to Avoid Common Mistakes

 - Please be very careful when connecting your display.
 The black arrows must be aligned or the pins or plug may be permanently damaged